 The fingers have a ‘touch’ technology that allows you to use both your camera and phone as normal.

 That being said, I have had some issues with the liners in the past.
 I use them on a daily basis half the year and noticed that they typically didn’t last for much longer than a season.
 I’ve addressed this issue with them and it seems to be an issue that they’re working on resolving.

 If you’ve ever been photographing during winter I’m sure you’re familiar with the discomfort of frozen hands and the difficulties of using your camera wearing thick gloves.

 Gloves for landscape photography are a brilliant invention to overcome those hurdles.
 I’ve tried several types and there’s no doubt that they’re constantly getting better.
 The Vallerret Photography Gloves are by far my favorite and having tried all their models, I can vouch for both the quality and comfort they provide.

-I’ve depended on them for all my winter workshops the past couple of years and they’ve kept my hands warm in places such as Greenland, Iceland, Finland and Arctic Norway.
+I’ve depended on them for all my winter workshops the past years and they’ve kept my hands warm in places such as Greenland, Iceland, Finland, and Arctic Norway.
 Honestly, I can’t imagine spending winter without them.

 More Winter Photography

 Are you ready to take your winter photography to the next level?
 Here are a few articles to get you started: